enesozturk/solidity-playground/lesson-2/README.md

 Storage refers to variables stored permanently on the blockchain.
 Memory variables are temporary, and are erased between external function calls to your contract.
 Think of it like your computer's hard disk vs RAM.

 ## Chapter 8: Zombie DNA

+## Chapter 9: More on Function Visibility

+### Internal and External

+In addition to `public` and `private`, Solidity has two more types of visibility for functions: `internal` and `external`.

+**internal** is the same as **private**, except that it's also accessible to contracts that inherit from this contract.
+(Hey, that sounds like what we want here!).

+**external** is similar to **public**, except that these functions can ONLY be called outside the contract — they can't be called by other functions inside that contract.
+We'll talk about why you might want to use external vs public later.